Rescue Dog Training Edinburgh, Mixed Breed Mongrel or Heinz Dogs Professional Trainer Suzanne Gould

 The government rounds up the dogs to put in shelters, these places are generally kill shelters as dogs have little chance of being re-homed.
 This is where charities and rescue organizations come in, they take the dogs away from these awful places and put up for adoption abroad.

-Local Dog Training in Linlithgow Grangmouth Falkirk Kirkliston Queensferry Dalkeith Prestonpans Tranent Bonnyrigg Penicuik and Loanhead
+Local Dog Training in Linlithgow Grangemouth Falkirk Kirkliston Queensferry Dalkeith Prestonpans Tranent Bonnyrigg Penicuik and Loanhead

 The problems start to arise when some of these so-called ‘charities’ re-home dogs while having no experience about dogs behavior, training, understanding of the stress a dog goes through moving home or being transported.